Rules of the DiscoverEU contest

 Fixed travel option

-The dates on which you travel remain flexible.
+The dates on which the selected applicants travel remain flexible.
 However, note that the Travel Pass will have a ‘start date’.
-From this start date on, your Travel Pass will be valid for one month.
+From this start date on, Travel Pass will be valid for one month.

-You will be able to travel over a period of one month, and travel physically on a set number of travel days (this means that you can spend a set number of travel days on trains).
-The flexible travel option allows you to travel to many EU countries!
+Selected applicants will be able to travel over a period of maximum one month, with a set number of travel days.
+The flexible travel option allows the selected applicants to travel to as many eligible countries as they want.

 Selected applicants will be able to visit up to 2 countries which are Member States of the European Union at the time of the award decision (this does not include their Member State of departure and the crossed Member States) over a period of maximum one month.